MadNLP/MadNLP.jl/README.md

 - [JuMP](https://github.com/jump-dev/JuMP.jl)
 - [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl).

 Users can pass various options to MadNLP also through the modeling packages.
 The interface-specific syntax are shown below.
-To see the list of MadNLP solver options, check the [OPTIONS.md](https://github.com/MadNLP/MadNLP.jl/blob/master/OPTIONS.md) file.
+To see the list of MadNLP solver options, check the [documentation](https://madnlp.github.io/MadNLP.jl/dev/options/).

 #### JuMP interface